 Personalizing the Customer Experience on AWS

-Wine Access and JBS Solutions plan to create dynamic website content based on users’ browsing activity using Amazon Personalize, a fully managed service that trains, tunes, and deploys custom machine learning models to deliver highly customized recommendations to customers across industries such as retail.
+Wine Access and JBS Solutions are delivering dynamic website content based on users’ browsing activity using Amazon Personalize, a fully managed service that trains, tunes, and deploys custom machine learning models to deliver highly customized recommendations to customers across industries such as retail.
+The solution creates meaningful customer interaction which has increased post-purchase sales by 53%.
 For example, if a customer is partial to Cabernet Franc, Wine Access could use Amazon Personalize to feature options from Chinon, France, where the Cabernet Franc originated, as the customer interacts with its website.

 On its modernized infrastructure, Wine Access transformed from an email-driven business inhibited by outdated technology to an agile ecommerce company.
 “Whenever we have a business goal or problem, JBS Solutions helps us solve it,” says Halpin.
 “Working with JBS Solutions means we can focus on what we do best, which is wine.”